jonathanxu/CP.TwitterClient/README.md

 ### Tweet Model

 `CPTweet` is a model class that encapsulate a `NSDictionary`.
 It implements NSCoder protocol in order to be serialized and archived/unarchived.

+### Rendering Tweets in table view

+Name and screen name are combined and show in a NSAttributedString.

+Profile image is rendered asynchronously using UIImageView+AFNetworking.

+Time is parsed from Twitter API, and formatted to very short (1h), or short (2/2/14), or long form.
+This is done inside model `CPTweet`.